phoboslab/pl_json/README.md

 are not - these will be replaced by a single `?`` character.
 So use JSON that has utf8 strings instead of unicode escape sequences.

-The caller of is responsible for memory allocation.
+The caller is responsible for memory allocation.
 To facilitate memory efficient use, the parsing is split into two steps:
 	1) tokenization into a temporary token buffer
 	2) parsing of the tokens into the final structure